 ActiveCampaign vs MailChimp: Why I switched (a comparison review)

 About 10 months ago, after five years with MailChimp, I switched to ActiveCampaign for my Email Service Provider for most of my emails.
 The whole migration took me about three months, and I researched ESPs for at least a few years before finally making the switch.
-Hopefully this record of my thought process comparing ActiveCampaign vs MailChimp (and Drip, ConvertKit, Aweber, and Infusionsoft) will be helpful for others trying to decide on an ESP.
+Hopefully this record of my thought process comparing ActiveCampaign vs MailChimp (and Drip, ConvertKit, AWeber (check out my AWeber review), and Infusionsoft) will be helpful for others trying to decide on an email marketing platform.

 (Yes, I have an affiliate relationship with ActiveCampaign, and I would appreciate – if you decide to use them – if you use the 14-day free trial I have set up with them.
 I also have affiliate relationships with just about every other service I mention in this post, and no, AC does not have the best rewards.
 Sign up with ConvertKit if you just want to be generous to me.)